 Keeping tabs on your company’s financial health helps you stay on track and continue growing.
 One way to do that is by calculating your quick ratio, which is a commonly used financial ratio that gives you a quick look at your short-term liquidity.
 The quick ratio, also known as the acid-test ratio, is your ability to pay your bills from cash or from assets that you can convert to cash fast.
 Creditors may use your quick ratio as one way to evaluate your creditworthiness.

 Quick Ratio Formula

 When calculating your quick ratio, you don’t want to add in every asset of your business.
 Remember, the ratio measures your short-term liquidity.
 Unlike your current ratio, which includes all of your current assets, the quick ratio leaves out assets that might take longer to convert to cash, including your inventory, because it can take a while to liquidate it completely unless you significantly lower the price.

 To calculate the quick ratio, you need to add your cash, marketable securities, and accounts receivable and compare that total to your current liabilities.
 The formula for the quick ratio looks like this:

 Quick ratio = (cash and equivalents + marketable securities + accounts receivable) / current liabilities

 Seeing the quick ratio calculation in action makes it a little easier to understand.
 Say your company has $100,000 in cash, $200,000 in marketable securities, and $150,000 in accounts receivable.
 Your current liabilities total $150,000.
 So your quick ratio is:

 ($100,000 + $200,00 + $150,000) / $150,000 = 3

-The higher the value the better.
 In this case, the company has $3 available for every $1 in current liabilities.
 That means it can easily pay off the current liabilities using those assets.